 - Talk about how your child’s behaviour might affect others.
 For example, ‘Imagine if we only brought enough birthday cake for your friends.
 How would the other people in your class feel?’

-- Give your child opportunities to help or be kind.
-For example, ask them to write a card for Grandma in hospital, then praise them for cheering up Grandma.
+- Give your child opportunities to do helpful or kind things.
+For example, ask your child to write a card for Grandma in hospital, and then praise them for cheering up Grandma.

 - Talk about the thoughts and feelings of characters in stories or TV shows.
-For example, ‘Running into that burning building looks scary.
+For example, ‘Standing up to the bullies looks scary.
 Why do you think she’s doing that?’

 Pre-teens and teenagers are getting better at considering how their behaviour affects others.
 They might show prosocial behaviour by cooperating in a group for a school project or organising a social gathering.